Master of Learning and Teaching in Higher Education

 Recommended Study Pattern

-Four Compulsory courses completed in the Graduate Certificate
+Four Compulsory subjects completed in the Graduate Certificate

 - EDUC5115 Introduction to Teaching in Higher Education